blabla1337/skf-flask/markdown/knowledge_base/70-knowledge_base--Username_enumeration--.md

     This username already exsists.

 An attacker could enumerate these usernames, enlarging his chance for a succefull brute-force attack.
-Same goes for "forgot password" functions.
+Same goes for &#34;forgot password&#34; functions.

 Whenever an user forgot his password then make him fill in his email adress rather than an username.